TimVoronkin/ELH-listing-helper/README.md

 A browser extension that adds green buttons to help with creating and editing listings on the Erasmus Life Housing platform.

 Features:
-- Generate room name with Gemini AI based on room description or description+image
+- Generate room name and description with Gemini AI based on room name/description/image
 - Parse data from Uniplaces room page to JSON
-- Paste JSON data into ELH forms
+- Paste JSON data into ELH forms of listings and rooms
 - Options page to customize prompts and settings
 - Button to copy image from room page to clipboard and more...